BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 !battle(["Narcy",:CHANELLER,0])

-Talk to Venam at the bar.
+Talk to Venam on the left, then at the bar.

 **Relationship Point Choices**:
 - Talon was my friend... (+2 Kanon, +2 Venam.
 Requires completion of Tyluric Temple)